Logo Futurismo

 David Rodrigues | You can see the orange iron on the walls at Caldeira Velha

 Besides, remove your rings, necklaces, and other jewelry before entering the hot water.
 The iron can turn them into different colors.
-Lastly, iron is good for your skin but doesn’t mean it is good for your hair.
-It can dry your hair, so avoid putting your hair in the water, especially dyed hair, as it can change color.
-There are showers, toilets, changing rooms, and comfortable benches inside the park.
+Lastly, iron is good for your skin, but it doesn’t mean it is suitable for your hair.
+It can dry out your hair, so avoid putting your hair in water, especially if you have dyed hair, as it can cause color changes.
+The park features showers, toilets, changing rooms, and comfortable benches.

 To avoid big crowds, Caldeira Velha is closed for 2 hours.
 Despite this restriction, this is enough time to explore the park and relax in the hot springs.
 Furthermore, only 125 visitors are allowed in the park at a time, and 50 in the thermal pools.

-Recently, they built a bigger parking lot so you have plenty of space to park the car.
-It is necessary to walk about 2 minutes to reach the park entrance.
+Recently, they expanded the parking lot, providing you with ample space to park your car.
+It takes approximately 2 minutes to walk to the park entrance.
 Caldeira Velha is accessible to people with reduced mobility.

 David Rodrigues | The pool is quite shallow so you can actually walk to the waterfall